The 9 Percent Club

 Over-confident chest-thumpers sincereley believe they’re capable.
 And, because confidence is one of the (unreliable) metrics humans use to evaluate others’ potential, we believe they’re capable, too.

-Over-confidence, however, is bad for business.
+Over-confidence is bad for business.

 Out of modesty, these potential leaders stay silent.
 And sadly, their talents go unseen.
 These quietly competent people get undervalued and overlooked.